berrydejager/berrydejager/README.md

 It's a great quality that Berry can inspire people well and speaks everyone's language.
 Berry is an all-rounder and gets a lot of energy from sustainable innovation/breakthrough technologies.

-During the day his passiion is coding for [RawWorks.nl](https://www.rawworks.nl), at night he is an enthusiastic world improver with a focus on open-source and environmental friendly projects.
+During the day his passion is coding for [RawWorks.nl](https://www.rawworks.nl), at night he is an enthusiastic world improver with a focus on open-source and environmental friendly projects.

 Actively involved in the following initiatives;